ibm-build-lab/NLU-demo-with-ui/README.md

-# Natural Language Understand Text Analyzation Engine
+# Natural Language Understand Text Analyzation Engine Demo

+## Introduction
-In this code pattern, we will create a web app that takes in text and analyzes it for sentiment using the IBM Watson® Natural Language Understanding (NLU) APIs.
+In this demo, we will create a web app that takes in text and analyzes it for sentiment using the IBM Watson® Natural Language Understanding (NLU) APIs.
 The user will enter text into a text area and press the "Submit" button.
 The text is analyzed based on the **latest loaded model** into an NLU Service.

 The main benefit of using the Natural Language Understanding service is its powerful analytics engine that provides cognitive enrichments and insights into data.
 NLU uses deep learning to extract meaning and metadata from unstructured text data.
 It uses text analytics to extract categories, classification, entities, keywords, sentiment, emotion, relations, and syntax.

 NOTE: The React frontend was created from the [Create React App](https://github.com/facebook/create-react-app) project.

-When you have completed this code pattern, you will understand how to:

-* interact with an instance of the IBM Watson® Natural Language Understanding libraries
-* make API calls into a preprovisioned NLU Service to retrieve the latest model and analyze text against it
-* use a React frontend to drive the calls into NLU

 ![architecture](./public/NLU.png)